10:15 I Facebook Live

 Well friends, we’re all one week into the national emergency due to the COVID-19 virus.
 How y’all doing?
 I’m sure the answers are all over the board.
 And our answers say much about us — things like where we work, what personality type we have, where we gather our information.
 But most importantly, this is a great time to find out what we truly value.
 Testing has a way of making some things clear to us that we can’t see when life is easy, when nothing is asked of us.
 And what is testing but a time of being asked for things?
 Let’s dig in this week and see how Jesus handles this, and what it has to teach us, and let’s see why his answers let the crowds utterly amazed.

 Have you ever stood in the expansive shadow of a California redwood tree?

-Of all the stunning reminders of God’s majesty and artistry, this magnificent behemoth is one of the most breathtaking.
-The tallest redwoods stretch higher than a 35-foot skyscraper and grow to weigh almost two million pounds over a lifespan of 2,000 years.
-The tops of their branches support an ecosystem entirely different than the one far below.
+Of all the stunning reminders we have of God’s majesty and artistry, this magnificent behemoth is one of the most breathtaking.
+The tallest redwoods stretch higher than a 35-foot skyscraper and grow to weigh almost two million pounds during a lifespan of 2,000 years.

 But even redwoods, with their imposing power and bulk, aren’t as strong when they stand alone.

 A redwood’s root system can extend more than a hundred miles.
 As it grows, it becomes entwined with the roots of its neighbors; together, they give each other support, strength and stability to stand against the destructive winds and floods of the Northwest.